jthack/hydeout/_posts/2023-09-18-vim-llm-hacks.md

 You will also have to install the command line tool `llm` by Simon Willison if you don't have it.
 Here is a link to the github repo: https://github.com/simonw/llm/

 Also, llms don't always reflect the entire input into the response (and they may include some preamble about their response) so your llm calls will need to account for that.
-To make it easy to understand and replicate, I've put my `.zshenv` here:
+To make it easy to understand and replicate, I've put my `.zshenv` functions below.
+Simple add these to your `.zshenv` and they'll start working in vim:

 ```bash
 comment(){